ireapps/nicar24-intro-to-R/README.md

 4. Get a glimpse of R's additional power when it comes to data cleaning and graphing.
 5. Leave with resources to learn more and troubleshoot problems.

+### Data
+Almost all the data we'll use is in the [data](data) folder (where you should always keep data!)
+The one exception is the [NYC Squirrel Census](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/about_data)

 ### Additional Materials
 - [Peruse the RStudio Cheatsheets](rstudio_cheatsheets)
 - [Review the primary functions for data analysis](tipsheets/R-Functions.pdf)